Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

 \subsection{Uncorrelated Source Signals}

-We first compare the performance of the methods in the case with uncorrelated source signals that satisfy the prior assumption in~\eqref{eq:prior}.
+In the following, we evaluate the performance of the methods through seven numerical experiments under the assumption of uncorrelated source signals, whereas the influence of source correlation is analyzed in Section~\ref{subsec:correlated}.
 Specifically, for each Monte-Carlo trial, the true source signals in $\vect{\Psi}$ are randomly generated according to the uncorrelated Gaussian prior in~\eqref{eq:prior} with the variance $\gamma = 1$.

+Experiments~1 and~2 analyze the impact of the SNR and the number of snapshots, respectively, on the estimation accuracy.
+Experiment~3 investigates the resolution performance by varying the frequency separation between closely located sources.
+In Experiments~4--7, we focus on the scalability and computational efficiency of the proposed MISDP reformulations and the RR algorithm by varying the number of sources, the array size, and the grid size.

-In the simulations in Fig.~\ref{fig:varySNR_L=3} and~\ref{fig:varyN_L=3}, we compare the estimation error performance of the different methods in a small-scale scenario of $L=3$ sources with spatial frequencies $\vect{\mu} = \pi \cdot [-0.1, 0.35, 0.5]^\Trans$, where the brute-force search is computationally competitive.
+In Fig.~\ref{fig:varySNR_L=3} and~\ref{fig:varyN_L=3}, we compare the estimation error of the methods in a small-scale scenario of $L=3$ sources with spatial frequencies $\vect{\mu} = \pi \cdot [-0.1, 0.35, 0.47]^\Trans$, where the brute-force search is computationally competitive.
 The true frequencies $\vect{\mu}$ are not forced to be on the searching grid.
-The estimation errors of the recovered frequencies without and with the additional gridless local search based on the DML function and the MAP function in~\eqref{prob:MMVL20_original}, respectively, are reported.
+The additional gridless local search based on the DML function and the MAP function in~\eqref{prob:MMVL20_original}, respectively, are performed to all the methods.
+Both the estimation errors before and after the gridless local search are reported.